 The figure plots annual net payouts to bondholders as a fraction of the lagged face value.
 The red line includes the payouts to the Fed and to foreign investors and includes Fed and foreign holdings in the denominator.
 The blue excludes the payouts to the Fed and Fed holdings in the denominator.
 The black line excludes payouts to the Fed and foreign investors.
 To compute the payouts to bondholders excluding the Fed and foreigners, we start with the Federal government; interest paid (IMA) (FA316130001.A) from Table F106 in the Flow of Funds.
 The interest paid is scaled down by the fraction of debt held by the Fed (LM713061103.A) and Foreigners (LM713061103.A) from Table L210.
-To compute net issuance, we take the Federal government; net lending (+) or borrowing (-) (financial account) (FA315000005.A) from Table F106.
-Then we subtract purchases by the Fed (Monetary authority; Treasury securities; asset; Monetary authority; Treasury securities; asset) and purchases by foreigners (the Rest of the world; Treasury securities; FA263061105.A) from Table F210.
+To compute net issuance, we take the Federal government; net lending (+) or borrowing (-) (financial account) (FA31500005.A) from Table F106.
+Then we subtract purchases by the Fed (Monetary authority; Treasury securities; asset) and purchases by foreigners (the Rest of the world; Treasury securities; FA263061105.A) from Table F210.
 Finally, we add the new interest paid series to the new payout series.
 We divide these payouts by the face value of outstanding bonds excluding Foreign and Fed holdings.
 Annual data from the Flow of Funds.

-Finally, if the marginal investor in U.S. Treasuries faces pro-cyclical marginal tax rates, as suggested by Longstaff (2011), then the after-tax cash flows on the entire Treasury portfolio would become less pro-cyclical.
-This would reduce the riskiness of the Treasury portfolio.
-Given the large size of foreign, Fed, and tax-exempt domestic institutional holdings of U.S. Treasuries, it is unlikely that this argument has much bite.
+large size of foreign, Fed, and tax-exempt domestic institutional holdings of U.S. Treasuries, it is unlikely that this argument has much bite.